 - Convenience stores

-Banks and credit unions: at financial institutions, money orders generally cost more (don’t be surprised if it’s $5 to $10).
-You’ll have to have an account at the bank or credit union to buy.
+Banks and credit unions: At financial institutions, money orders generally cost more (don’t be surprised if it’s $5 to $10) but may be free if you have a checking account.

 Money Order Maximums